hervenivon/aws-experiments-data-ingestion-and-analytics/README.md

 2. Signing-up
 3. Creating a dataset

-A pre requisite to the deployment of Amazon QuickSight using a S3 bucket is that the data actually exist in the bucket.
-So, please follow this part once you have launch the data producer.
+A prerequisite to the deployment of Amazon QuickSight using a S3 bucket is that the data actually exists in the bucket.
+So, please follow this part once you have launched the data producer.

 #### Preparing the Manifest file